 Himmelstein, McConnell, Gribben, Donoghue & Joseph attorneys provide strong and proven representation to NYC tenants, condo unit owners and co-op shareholders across the virtual universe of housing-related concerns.
-We note on our Manhattan law firm’s website that HMGDJ advocates on behalf of our valued clients “in disputes over evictions, rent increases, rental-owner conversions and other issues.”
+We note on our Manhattan law firm’s website that HMGJ advocates on behalf of our valued clients “in disputes over evictions, rent increases, rental-owner conversions and other issues.”

 That “other issues” category can cover a lot of territory, with city residents seeking education, advice and counsel on both potential and actual matters of concern in widely varied matters.

 Increasingly (and not just in NYC, but in major metros all across the country), the ins-and-out relevant to Airbnb listings can become important to know for a lessee seeking to earn some income through a short-term rental of their dwelling.